micropython/micropython/ports/renesas-ra/README.md

 The compiler can be changed using the `CROSS_COMPILE` variable when invoking `make`.

+* Protocol buffer compiler
+Building for the `ARDUINO_PORTENTA_C33` board will build the `esp_hosted` driver, that depends on the Protocol Buffer Compiler being installed.
+On Debian/Ubuntu, this can be installed with `sudo apt-get install protobuf-compiler`.

 * Obtain submodules
 First the submodules must be obtained using: